Setting Up security.txt for CRA Compliance: A 10-Minute Guide

 But let's do better.

-A complete, professional security.txt:
+A complete security.txt:

 # Security Contact Information for [Your Company]